magenta-aps/mox/doc/user/api-overview.rst

 Valid time
 ----------

-The database is a `Temporal Database
+The database is a `Bitemporal Database
 <https://en.wikipedia.org/wiki/Temporal_database>`_.
 All attributes and
-relations have a valid time period associated.
+relations have a valid time period associated as ``virkning``.

 .. code-block:: json